kyotrandev/DRP-Website/README.md

 - **Lê Thanh Yên** - [GitHub](https://github.com/YenLethanh129)

 ---

-*This project was developed as part of our academic coursework, demonstrating practical application of web development principles and modern software engineering practices.*
+*This project was built as part of our university coursework, focusing on applying modern web development practices in a real-world style application.*